will-mei/cfiojobs/README.md

             --cpid         copy ssh pub id to given host groups --script       execute given scripts on host groups (sep with comma) --argument     pass given arguments(double quote multiple args) to each given script
+            -w             run commmand on given hosts (sep with comma) -U             specify ssh user for hosts '-w' specified -P             specify ssh port for hosts '-w' specified --strictly     execute with a more precise control of concurrency scale --conflict-ok  cancle pre conflict check befoe launch a test(don't use it if not nessary!).
+            --no-ping      no ping check for host.
+            --sudo         use sudo for all command

     Example: